-Coping physically when TTC over Christmas can be challenging.
+Coping physically when you’re trying to conceive (TTC) over Christmas can be challenging.
 Christmas is a period full of temptation where everyone around you is often overindulging.
-If you are undertaking IVF or TTC you should try and keep to as healthy a diet as possible but don’t make yourself miserable – just be sensible.
+If you are undertaking IVF or TTC you should try and keep to as healthy a diet as possible but this isn’t the time to make yourself miserable.
+Here we look at how you can look after yourself and cope physically when you’re TTC at Christmas.

 Watch the alcohol temptation

-You will probably already be avoiding alcohol if you’re TTC but Christmas may provide greater temptation than usual.
-Keep in mind your fertility goals and try to continue to avoid alcohol but one glass on Christmas day should be ok (only one!).
-You can always swap alcohol for a nice hot chocolate or find some non-alcoholic mulled wine that you can even try making yourself.
+You will probably already be avoiding alcohol if you’re trying to conceive, but Christmas may provide greater temptation than usual.
+Keep in mind your fertility goals and try to continue to avoid alcohol.
+However, one glass on Christmas day should be ok (only one!).
+You can always swap alcohol for a nice hot chocolate, experiment with your favourite non alcoholic beer, or why not try mulling apple juice instead of cider or wine?

 This may cause questions among people who don’t know about your fertility journey or struggles so you might want to think about what your response may be if this arises.
-We cover this in more detail in the ‘dealing with well-meaning family’ section.
+We cover this in more detail in our ‘dealing with well-meaning family’ article.

 Getting adequate sleep is important for your body and at Christmas it can be tempting to have late nights.
 You might find yourself running around all day, having lots of visitors or attending various gatherings and parties.
 Have fun but don’t overcommit yourself to obligations and feel free to say ‘no’ to invitations, or leave early, if you feel you need to rest or have had too many late nights.
 Everything in moderation.